 How much wood can your woodsplitter split if your woodsplitter's frozen solid?
+If the hydraulics are frozen, you're not going to be splitting at all.

 Thereís a reason why everyone splits firewood in the fall.
 Itís way too cold in the winter.

-However, if you're low on firewood during the darkest days of the year, itís possible to breathe life into your frozen log splitter by taking a couple of precautions.
+Some folks can get away with splitting everything in the fall in preparation for winter; however, if you're low on firewood during the darkest days of the year, itís possible to breathe life into your frozen log splitter by taking a couple of precautions.

 Precaution #1:Carbon Monoxide Poisoning